Search This Blog

 She kept herself occupied by enticing other mutts to have a game with her.

 Her curiosity and pottering around the garden once caused her to be bitten by the Daman.
 She developed a fever and looked really shaken.
 It looked like she was going to lose the use of her back legs while walking she began tottering.
 For about a day and a half, she never came out of her room.
 I had phoned the vet, but he told me there was not anything to get hassled she would come around.
 Sure enough, on day three, she was up and about.
-Her instincts were now finely tuned.
+Now, her instincts were finely tuned.
 She would burst out in a frenzy whenever she smelled the snake and forewarned us of its presence.

 I remember once when a huge monitor lizard had made its way into the garden and Cassey went nuts trying to figure out what this creature was.

-Returning home with her booze bottle.
+Cassey returned home with her booze bottle.

 Cassey getting ready to uncork her bottle.